 The 1974 Housing Act created grants for social housing.
-It meant we could build homes, giving greater scope to create the family homes so badly needed.
+It meant we could build homes and create family homes so badly needed.
 Our largest early development was Clifford Haigh House (named after the treasurer): 40 flats built on land adjoining St Clements Church on Fulham Palace Road.
 The opportunity to buy church land (land for development was a scarce and expensive commodity) shaped the association.
 Most major building projects until the 1980s were on church land.

 In early 1980s, we offered shared ownership for the first time.
-It now accounts for almost one in four of our homes.
-Another radical move was inviting tenant representatives onto the management committee: still in place today with Resident Voice.
+We also invited tenant representatives onto the management committee.
+This is still in place today and is called Resident Voice.
 By 1987 the association had grown to 50 staff and 2400 homes.
 The following year, after 20 years at the helm, Rev Asbridge retired to become president.